maknetaRo/Travel-App/README.md

 ### Overview

 This application was created in HTML, CSS and vanilla JavaScript and uses openweather API and foursquare API.
-The website was created for the Chingu Voyage 12 Toucans Team.
+The website was created for the Chingu Voyage 17.